 Most assisted living facilities will charge future residents a reservation deposit.
 Sometimes referred to as a “community fee,” this deposit may be a couple thousand dollars or so and reserves the accommodations of your choice for a certain period of time.
 Typically, this deposit is not applied to any other charges and is sometimes refundable only if the would-be resident is unable to move into the facility for health reasons.

 In short, this is your monthly “rent” once you live in the assisted living facility.
 The cost varies depending upon the size of the residential unit and whether you live alone or have a companion.
 Most base fees are inclusive of most utilities, basic housekeeping, maintenance, and some meals.
 The base fee is also based on the type of services you need; i.e. independent living, assisted living, or memory care.
+Note: Some assisted living providers may not offer independent living options.

-A care services fee (monthly)
+Care services fee

 Medication management & other ancillary services (monthly)